Skip to main content

 proxyPasswordSpecify your proxy password, applicable to CloudHSM.

-byokCertificateSpecify the path to your downloaded Salesforce BYOK-compatible certificate.
+byokCertificateSpecify the path to your downloaded Salesforce BYOK Certificate.

 Logging

-The Securosys Middleware collects logs to assist with troubleshooting.
-These logs can additionally be configured to log remotely to a syslog server, Splunk App or to a TCP socket.
+The Cache-Only Key Proxy collects logs to assist with troubleshooting.
+These logs can additionally be configured to log remotely to a syslog server, Splunk App, or to a TCP socket.

 Edit the logback.xml file with your parameters if remote logging is desired.